 Thermal-shutdown circuitry protects the devices from overheating.
-The switch turns off and $\overline{FLAG}$ asserts when the junction temperature exceeds +165°C (typ).
-The devices exit thermal shutdown and resume normal operation once the junction temperature cools by 10°C (typ) when the device is in autoretry or continuous current-limiting mode.
+The switch turns off and FLAG asserts when the junction temperature exceeds +170°C (typ).
+The device exits thermal shutdown and resumes normal operation once the junction temperature cools by 20°C (typ) when the device is in autoretry or continuous current-limiting mode.
 When in latchoff mode, the device remains latched off until the input voltage is cycled or one of the enable pins is toggled.

-The thermal shutdown technology built into the devices behave in accordance with the selected current-limit mode.
-While the devices are in autoretry mode, the thermal limit uses the autoretry timing when coming out of a fault condition.
-When the devices detect an overtemperature fault, the switch turns off.
+The thermal shutdown technology built into the devices behaves in accordance with the selected current-limit mode.
+While the device is in autoretry mode, the thermal limit uses the autoretry timing when coming out of a fault condition.
+When the device detects an overtemperature fault, the switch turns off.
 Once the temperature of the junction falls below the falling thermal threshold, the device turns on after the time interval $t{RETRY}$ .
 In latchoff mode, the device latches off until the input is cycled or one of the enable pins is toggled.
 In continuous current-limiting mode, the device turns off while the temperature is over the limit, then turns back on after $t{DEB}$ when the temperature reaches the falling threshold.
 There is no retry time for thermal protection.